Classification of States: From Aristotle to Modern Political Science

 One of the most recent attempts at a strictly scientific classification of states was made by Burgess in his notable work Political Science and Constitutional Law, published in 1896.
 He concluded that the Aristotelian classification of governments into monarchies, aristocracies, and democracies was correct and exhaustive if applied to states.
 No additional forms could be made out of a combination of these three or by a union of several states.

-Monarchy he defined as a form of state in which the sovereignty rests with one person aristocracy, as the sovereignty of a minority and democracy, as the sovereignty of the majority.
-The additional forms suggested by various writers were either form of government (not of state) or associations of states and not states themselves.
+Monarchy, he defined as a form of state in which the sovereignty rests with one person, aristocracy, as the sovereignty of a minority, and democracy, as the sovereignty of the majority.
+The additional forms suggested by various writers were either a form of government (not of a state) or associations of states and not states themselves.

 Evaluation of Jellinek’s and Burgess’s Classifications:-